 Every single person learns at a different pace.
 This will be the same for students beginning an instrument.
 The beginning will most likely be at a slow pace.
 If your child does not progress at a specific rate, keep in mind how old they are and how long they have taken lessons.

 For instance, a 6-year-old guitar student will progress much slower than a 9-year-old.
 A student who has taken for one semester will not be as good as a student who has had lessons for five.
-So much information is jam packed in the first six months of beginning music lessons just in general.
-Our teachers teach to each student’s pace so trust the process.
+So much information is jam packed in the first six months of beginning in home music lessons just in general.
+Our in home music teachers teach to each student’s pace so trust the process.
 We have you covered.

 5 Take an interest in their new interest!